 Your business could face financial devastation due to the unfavorable judgments awarded by the courts in a lawsuit.

-Product liability insurance can help protect your business from the financial consequences of a lawsuit.
+Product liability insurance can help protect your business from the legal costs associated to a claim or lawsuit.

 The product that you produce or sell may be subject to strict safety standards, but accidents happen and sometimes those products are defective in some way which leads an injury-causing accident with someone else’s property.